home | bio | blog | group | cv

 continue

 This leaves us will all of the data necessary to generate and plot contours.
-Our real data is in an array called bruker_data
+Our real data is in an array called bruker_data, our unit conversion information are in our unit conversion dictionary bruker_udic, and our contours are bruker_clevels.

 sparky_file = './example_data/UCSF/CP-DARR_example.ucsf'